wpietrzakpl/GlpiTools/README.md

 ## Abstract

 PowerShell Module which wrap Glpi API into handy functions.
-Module works on Windows or Linux.
+Module works on Windows or Linux with PowerShell Core.

 ***